saudapop/react-electron-minimal-boilerplate/README.md

 These are the only two you need to worry about:

-`npm run dev`
+`npm run start`

 `npm run dist`

 for the flag options to pass to dist check out the (electron docs)[https://www.electron.build/cli].

-You might have to run it manually `npx electron-builder -wml` (notice the 'x' in 'npx') if you pass flags to the dist command.
+e.g: `npm run dist -- -wml` will build for windows and mac and linux!